ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 | mysql sql nodes               | mysql plugin   |
 | mysql data nodes              | Not available  |

-The agents are pre-installed with the GitHub code and will be activated during application start only if a valid NewRelic license is provided.
+The agents are pre-installed with the GitHub code and will be activated during application start only if a valid New Relic license is provided.
 The mechanisms for activation are different based on the deployment type.

 + Bluemix Cloud Foundry application

-    For cloud foundry applications the configuration of the NewRelic license is retrieved from a custom user provided service (cups) which shall be called NewRelic.
+    For cloud foundry applications the configuration of the New Relic license is retrieved from a custom user provided service (cups) which shall be called New Relic.
 If the application does find the service and the settings for the license key during push, it will activate and start the agent automatically.

     This is true for the cloud foundry applications: